 ACA has required preventive health, increasing the need for this field.
 The Bureau of Labor Statistics projects the job outlook for health educators and community health workers to grow 11 percent from 2018-2028, much faster than average.

 My GPA is below 2.75.
 Can I still apply into the program?

-There may be flexibility if the GPA falls between 2.5-2.75 (while not preferred) if the applicant has substantial professional experience.
+There may be flexibility if the GPA falls between 2.5-2.75 (while not preferred) if the applicant has substantial professional experience and/or passes one of the three sections on the GRE by receiving a score in the fiftieth percentile on the verbal or quantitative portions, or a 4.5 or above in the analytical writing portion of the GRE.
+For students accepted into the MPH Program, the GRE scores must be submitted before the application deadline.
 However, the minimum GPA for eligibility as a student in any CSUN graduate program is 2.5.
 If the applicant’s cumulative GPA falls below that, then the student would not be eligible.

 What distinguishes this program?